Christians are Nothing Without Love

 This is the picture of religion without love from the Bible.
 Christianity is no exception.
 It is an expression of selfishness that comes off as really unpleasant to those around.
 Yikes, it sounds kind of harsh, doesn’t it?

 This is the idea that Paul is getting at in his first letter to the church at Corinth.
+Paul is often called the Apostle to the Gentiles but it is obvious from his writings that love is just as important to him.
 Take a look at how Paul begins 1 Corinthians 13, the great love chapter:

 Since they made life all about them rather than Jesus, it was impossible for them to demonstrate true love for others.
 Loving yourself that much precludes loving others with any authenticity.
 You just care too much about taking care of yourself to care much for others.
 The flesh is a greedy beast to feed.

-Because the Corinthians were so prideful and self-focused in their walks with Jesus, their use of the gifts of the Holy Spirit was worthless.
+The Corinthians were so prideful and self-focused in their walks with Jesus, even their use of the gifts of the Holy Spirit was worthless.
 Paul says it is nothing to prophesy or speak in tongues if we don’t have love.
-Even worse, their actions were like a noisy gong or clanging cymbal.
+Even worse, their actions were like the noisy gong or clanging cymbal.
 They were creating an unmistakable, discordant, and annoying impression for everyone around them.
 Paul goes so far as to say that it would have been better if they did not meet as a church for all the damage they were doing.

 For lack of love, they were changing the beauty of God’s own gifts given through His will through His Spirit into something worthless and off-putting.